kavinda-100/CryptoCanvas/README.md

 | 💸 `NFTSold`          | `listingId`, `buyer`, `seller`, `price`   | NFT is purchased       |
 | 🚫 `ListingCancelled` | `listingId`, `seller`                     | Listing is cancelled   |

-## 🤝 Contributing

-We welcome contributions from the community!
-Here's how you can help:

 ### 🛠️ Development Guidelines

 | Category             | Requirement                      | Status      |